 Borrowers are advised to retain all of their applicable records for a period of six years following the forgiveness or repayment of the loan.

 BNN can help

 Based on the instructions for the application, which include developing schedules to support various calculations for compensation, FTEs, salary/wage reductions, and allowed nonpayroll costs, we have determined that for many businesses, the application process will be highly complex.
 Through the application of agreed upon procedures, our professionals can assist your management team in its determination of compliance with the forgiveness provisions of the PPP in connection with the application submission.
-Please feel free to contact your BNN advisor for more information at 800.244.7444.

 For most businesses, the Paycheck Protection Program quickly became the primary feature of the massive CARES Act, with its unprecedented opportunity for loans to be completely forgiven.
 For those businesses fortunate enough to receive loans, another step in the process is upon them with this need to complete the forgiveness applications following the end of their applicable 8-week periods.
 Borrowers of more than $2 million and others selected by the SBA will have more work to do later, providing yet-to-be explained evidence supporting their need for these loans.
 For many, though, this will be the last step, and hopefully the program served its purpose, and helped them and their employees weather an extraordinary storm.